COLOURFULWORLD

 View over Doha

-Saturday 21st - suitably relaxed, we drove to Katara or Katara Cultural Village, just across the highway from West Bay where Karina lives.
+Saturday 21st - suitably relaxed, we drove to Katara or Katara Cultural Village, just across the highway from West Bay Lagoon where Karina lives.

 Katara was designed to be a place where people come together to experience the cultures of the world, designed around an amphitheatre, with concert halls, exhibition galleries, the Planetarium, quiet beaches, restaurants, cafes, a kids Museum (OliOli) and in the Katara Plaza are located the Galeries Lafayette, a luxury shopping mall with all the imaginable designer brands.
+Qataris have a love affair with French stuff.

 Galeries Lafayette seen from the other side of the highway